ibrr1/Heartbeat-Tactic/README.md

 # Heartbeat-Tactic

-CONTENTS OF THIS FILE
+Contents of This File
 ----------------------

  * QUALITY ATTRIBUTES and MORE
- * REQUIREMENTS and INSTALLATION
+ * Requirements and Installation
  * Setting Pacemaker Application
  * Maintainers

-Quality Attributes And More
+Quality Attributes and More
 ---------------------------

 Name: Pacemaker